Do you have a federal tax debt? Interested in the IRS policy on statute of limitations?

 If you’ve been sitting on overdue taxes, and you haven’t filed a return or received a bill from the IRS, the clock has not started ticking on that 10-year period.
 This means the IRS has unlimited amounts of time to pursue you for tax debt.
 It’s important to file your tax return as soon as possible in order to start the clock on that decade.
 In order to do so, you’ll need to have an assessment, as you’ll be required to show proof to the IRS that the date of this assessment was when the 10-year period began.
 This can have lasting effects on your resolution options, so be sure to get in contact with the IRS immediately.

 The IRS doesn’t consider a taxpayer’s debt in one conglomerated amount; the government agency takes each assessment made as an individual event.
 Any given taxpayer may have several assessments.
-If you owe back taxes for numerous years, you’ll have to determine each year’s tax liability, then determine the penalties and interest related to each tax debt.
+If you need back taxes help for numerous years, you’ll have to determine each year’s tax liability, then determine the penalties and interest related to each tax debt.
 When it comes to the IRS statute of limitations, the clock starts running for each of these different assessments only on the date they’re finalized by the IRS.
 This means a taxpayer may have numerous expiration dates to worry about; these expiration dates are known as Collection Statute Expiration Dates (CSED).

 Taxpayers can have problems with the IRS statute of limitations because they are subject to change and can be extended.
 Common scenarios for extending IRS statute of limitations involve: filing bankruptcy, filing a claim for innocent spouse, submitting an offer and compromise that is ultimately rejected, examinations of the filed return, etc.